vishalchovatiya/Linux-System-Programming/GNU Build System : Autotools .md

 - `Automake` : No need to write lengthy & complex makefiles. just define target, dependencies, flags, etc.
 - `Libtool` : simplifying the building and installation of shared libraries on any Unix-like system.
 - Autotools can handle cross plateform development smoothly.

+Above statements may seems like alien right now.
+But just go through below example & then come again here.
+You will get what i just said

 ### Compiling Hello World With Autotools